Pre-signed contract deployment with DAL

 Does DAL compile to EVM?

-Yes, in a limited way.
+Yes.
 DAL has a blockchain compile target that:

 2. Runs solc on that Solidity to produce EVM bytecode (.bin) and ABI (.abi).